 ... in code blocks indicates truncated code and shouldn’t be copied and pasted) isn’t essential.
 But adding these notes can’t hurt, especially when some users of the documentation are product marketers rather than developers.

 The solution to addressing different audiences doesn’t involve writing entirely different sets of documentation (although conceptually, that might be a good strategy in some situations).
-You can link potentially unfamiliar terms to a glossary or reference section where beginners can ramp up on the basics.
+You can link potentially unfamiliar terms to a glossary or getting started tutorial where beginners can ramp up on the basics.

 You can likewise provide links to separate, advanced topics for those scenarios when you want to give some power-level instruction but don’t want to hold a user’s hand through the whole process.
 You don’t have to offer just one path through the doc set.

 The problem, though, is learning to see the blind spots.
 If you’re the only one testing your instructions, the instructions might seem perfectly clear to you.
 (I think most developers also feel this way after they write something; they usually take the approach of rendering the instruction in the most concise way possible, assuming their audience knows exactly what they do.)
 But the audience doesn’t know exactly what you know, and although you might feel like what you’ve written is crystal clear, because c’mon, everyone knows how to clear their cache, in reality you won’t know until you test your instructions against an audience.

-Almost no developer can push out their code without running it through QA, but for some reason technical writers usually don’t follow the same QA processes as developers.
-There are some cases where tech docs are “tested” by QA, but when I do get feedback from QA, the reviewers rarely assess clarity, organization, or other communication.
+Almost no developer can push out their code without running it through QA, but for some reason technical writers usually don’t follow the same QA processes with their documentation.
+There are some cases where tech docs are “tested” by QA, but in my experience, when I do get feedback from QA, the reviewers rarely assess aspects of clarity, organization, or communication.
 They just highlight any errors they find (which is still helpful on some level).

 In general, QA people don’t test whether a user would understand the instructions or whether concepts are clear.
 They just look for accuracy.
-QA team members are poor testers because they already know the system too well in the first place.
+QA team members are also poor testers because they already know the system too well in the first place.